Sommet Saint-Sauveur is a ski area located in the province of Quebec in Canada. The resort is in the town of Saint-Sauveur, QC.

 Sommet Saint-Sauveur can be beginner-friendly, depending on the runs you take.
 While it ranks in the lower half of all North American ski areas in terms of overall difficulty, it still has 77% of its trails rated at or above intermediate.

-Sommet Saint-Sauveur Ski Resort is located in the province of Quebec, Canada.
-This ski area is nearby the town of Saint-Sauveur, QC.
+Sommet Saint-Sauveur is located in the province of Quebec, Canada.
+This ski area is nearest the town of Saint-Sauveur, QC.

 Saint-Sauveur, QC J0R Canada